Soda-Digital/AzureCommonResources/README.md

  * Copy the log analytics workspace Id from the properties tab of the Azure Portal
  * Enter the object Id and the object name of the ClientName (Azure Contributors) for the SQL credentials.

-Log back into the Soda Tenant with `az login`

 Create new environments with `azd`

 `azd provision`